rickshahid/SkyMedia/README.md

 * Self-service user account and platform service account management across Azure Storage, Azure Media Services, etc

-* Upload and process media via encoding, indexing, content protection, metadata generation, adaptive streaming, etc
+* Upload and process your media via encoding, indexing, content protection, analytics and metadata generation, etc

-* Generate metadata from face, emotion and object detection to drive content discoverability and actionable insights
+* Generate metadata from face, emotion and object detection to enable content discovery and actionable insights

 * Create subclips (as filtered views and/or rendered assets) via a content clipper extension to the Azure Media Player